rethinkpriorities/methodology-statistics-design/README.md

-# README: methodology-statistics-design
+# README: methodology-statistics-design, 'Surveys, experiments, data analysis: Methodology, protocols and templates'

-Surveys, experiments, data analysis: Methodology, protocols and templates
+**NOTE: this is now publicly hosted but not indexed.
+Please be careful not to share any confidential data or sensitive information.**

 Proceeding from Slack discussion [here](https://rethinkpriorities.slack.com/archives/G01962YABHB/p1636393408082200)